 A key advantage of Binder Jetting over other 3D printing processes is that bonding occurs at room temperature.
 This means that dimensional distortions connected to thermal effects (such as warping in FDM, SLS, DMSL/SLM or curling in SLA/DLP) are not a problem in Binder Jetting.

 As a result, the build volume of Binder Jetting machines are amongst the largest compared to all 3D printing technologies (up to 2200 x 1200 x 600 mm).
-These large machines are generally used to produce sand casting molds, but metal Binder Jetting systems can also typically produce much larger parts than DMSL/SLM systems (up to 800 x 500 x 400 mm), which allows the parallel manufacturing of multiple parts at a time.
+These large machines are generally used to produce sand casting molds.
+Metal Binder Jetting systems typically have larger build volumes than DMSL/SLM systems (up to 800 x 500 x 400 mm), which allows the parallel manufacturing of multiple parts at a time.
 The maximum part size though is restricted to a recommended length of up to 50 mm, due to the post-processing step involved.

 Moreover, Binder Jetting requires no support structures: the surrounding powder provides to the part all the necessary support (similar to SLS).
 This is a key difference between metal Binder Jetting and other metal 3D printing processes, which usually require extensive use of support structures, and allows for the creation of freeform metal structures with very few geometric restrictions.
 Geometric inaccuracies in metal Binder Jetting come mainly from the post-processing steps, as discussed in a latter section.

 Since the parts in Binder Jetting do not need to be attached to the build platform, the whole build volume can be utilized.
 Thus, Binder Jetting is suitable for low-to-medium batch production.
 To take advantage of the full capabilities of Binder Jetting, it is very important to consider how to fill effectively the whole build volume of the machine (bin packing).